rbsdev/awesome-release/README.md

 - Manage project's changelog

 #### Application
- - Desenvolvido como um pacote do `NPM` deve rodar em qualquer ambiente com `NODE` e terminal com `bash`
+ - Developed as a `NPM` package it should run in any environment with` NODE` and terminal with `bash`
- - Para automatizar o changelog foi usado o pacote [auto-changelog][df-auto-changelog]
+ - To automate the changelog, package [auto-changelog][df-auto-changelog] was used

 #### How to
 ##### Versions